 FAA Minority Serving Institutions Intern Program

-Harness your passion for aviation or aerospace through a hands-on experience with the Federal Government.
+Harness your passion for aviation or aerospace through a hands-on experience with the Federal Aviation Administration.

 To be eligible to participate you must meet the following criteria:

-- Be able to work a full-time schedule (~40 hours a week) for the duration of the program.
+- Be able to work a full-time schedule (~40 hours a week) or part-time (20 hours minimum) for the duration of the program.

 - Have a GPA of at least 3.0 on a 4.0 scale.